department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/rx-refill-app/DRAFT-rx-refill-conversation-guide.md

 1. Sign in
 2. Find out how many refills remain?
-3. Get your medication list to bring to a doctor's appointment 4.
+3. Get your medication list to bring to an appointment
+4. Contact your doctor about your medications
+5.

 ## First Task: Sign in to the app - 5-10 minutes